imrand-dev/art-of-readable-code/chapters/2-packing-information-into-names.md

 When naming a `variable`, `function`, or other element, describe it concretely rather than abstractly.

-For example, suppose you have an internal method named `ServerCanStart()`, which tests whether the server can  listen on a given TCP/IP port.
-The name `ServerCanStart()` is somewhat abstract, though.
+For example, suppose you have an internal method named `serverCanStart()`, which tests whether the server can  listen on a given TCP/IP port.
+The name `serverCanStart()` is somewhat abstract, though.
-A more concrete name would be `CanListenOnPort()`.
+A more concrete name would be `canListenOnPort()`.
 This name directly describes what the method will do.

 ### Attaching Extra Information to a Name